quiuquio/tvb-docs/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 This visualizer can be used for displaying EEG, MEEG, and internal sensors .
 It is a static view, intended for visual inspecting imported sensors in TVB.
-Optionally it can display the sensors on a eeg cap surface.
+Optionally it can display the sensors on a EEG cap surface.

-   Sensor Visualizer.

 Group Display
 .......................